DeeEmm/porsche-quad-gauge/README.md

 ![Gauge](Photos/22.jpg)

-I also found a suitable 924 combo gauge to use as the base for the conversion, wjhoch I will use along with the 911 oil pressure guage I already had.
+I also found a suitable 924 combo gauge to use as the base for the conversion, that I will use along with the 911 oil pressure guage I already had.

 ![Gauge](Photos/23.jpg)